Help Center

 Pages

 Pages are where you build the content of your site, like program explainers, referral and sharing information, and text/images.
-In the Settings under the Current Page submenu, you can choose the page visibility and restrict it to:
+Select an individual page within one of your layouts to open and edit its content.

-If you used auto setup to create your microsite, then your site comes equipped with several pages that inherit the logged in and logged out layouts.
+If you used auto setup to create your microsite, then your site comes equipped with several pages that inherit the Logged In Layout and the Logged In Layout.

 Inherited Layout